Understanding Economic Incentives and Staying Alert

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-Various Incentives to Boost the Economy by the End of the Year
+Various Incentives to Boost the Economy Until the End of the Year

 • In order to boost the sluggish economy and pursue a 5% growth rate, the government is preparing a number of incentives.
-These incentives are awaited by the business world, which needs an injection of energy to boost the economy.
+These incentives are awaited by the business world, which needs a boost to drive the economy.

-• The incentives include labor-intensive incentives for the transportation and public works sectors; Government Borne Value Added Tax (PPNDTP) for home purchases up to 100% in the second semester; discounts on airfares, toll roads, and trains ahead of the Christmas & New Year period; recruitment of new workers prioritizing the lower economic deciles 1-2; and continuing BSU (Wage Subsidy Assistance).
+• These incentives include labor-intensive incentives for the transportation and public works sectors; Government-borne Value Added Tax (PPNDTP) for house purchases up to 100% in the second semester; discounted airline, toll road, and train fares ahead of the Christmas & New Year period; new worker recruitment prioritizing communities from the bottom economic deciles 1–2; and continuing BSU (Wage Subsidy Assistance).

-• Bank Indonesia (BI) also provided monetary stimulus by lowering its benchmark interest rate by 25 basis points to 5.25% at its July Board of Governors Meeting.
+• Bank Indonesia (BI) is also providing monetary stimulus by lowering and also encouraging the economy by lowering the benchmark interest rate by 25 basis points to 5.25% at the July 2025 Board of Governors Meeting.

-• Economic Policy Analysis of the Indonesian Employers Association (Apindo) Ajib Hamdani had expressed concern regarding the decline in economic growth in the first quarter of 2025 compared to the same period the previous year by 2.4%.
-Whereas the first quarter is usually supported by the Lebaran consumption cycle which increases money turnover.
-If there is no further intervention, the potential for economic growth in 2025 could fall even lower.
+• Economic Policy Analyst of the Association of Indonesian Employers (Apindo), Ajib Hamdani, expressed his concerns regarding the decline in economic growth in Q1-2025 by 2.4% compared to the same period the previous year.
+Even though the first quarter is usually supported by the Eid consumption cycle, which increases the circulation of money.
+If there is no further intervention, the potential for economic growth in 2025 could even fall lower.

-• In contrast to the government's optimistic narrative that still targets growth above 5%, the latest research by the Center of Reform on Economics (CORE) in the CORE Mid-Year Economic Review 2025 report published Friday (07/25/2025).
-CORE projects that Indonesia's economic growth in the second quarter of 2025 will only reach a range of 4.7%-4.8%, slightly down from the first quarter which recorded 4.87%.
-In fact, throughout this year, the economy is predicted to remain at the level of 4.6%-4.8%, far from the government's ambition to maintain a minimum rate of 5%.
+• In contrast to the government's optimistic narrative, which still targets growth above 5%, the latest research from the Center of Reform on Economics (CORE) research institute in the CORE Mid-Year Economic Review 2025 report published on Friday (25/07/2025).
+CORE projects that Indonesia's economic growth in Q2-2025 will only reach the range of 4.7%–4.8%, slightly down compared to Q1, which was recorded at 4.87%.
+In fact, throughout this year, the economy is predicted to remain at the level of 4.6%–4.8%, far from the government's ambition to maintain a minimum rate of 5%.

 Read the full story here.

-• The Central Bureau of Statistics (BPS), which released data on the poverty rate as of March 2025 released on Friday (25/7/2025), said that the overall percentage of Indonesia's poor population as of March 2025 was recorded to have dropped to 8.47%.
-This figure fell slightly by 0.1 percent compared to September 2024.
+• The Central Statistics Agency (BPS), which released poverty figures for March 2025 on Friday (25/7/2025), stated that the total percentage of Indonesia's poor population as of March 2025 was recorded to have decreased to 8.47%.
+This figure is down slightly by 0.1 percent compared to September 2024.
 This is the lowest figure in the last two decades.

-• One of the key factors driving down the rural poverty rate is the increase in the farmer exchange rate (NTP).
-The NTP in March 2025 reached 123.72, which is higher than the last time the poverty rate was released, namely the September 2024 NTP of 120.30.
-This means that the selling price of farm produce is higher than the production and consumption costs of farmers.
+• The driving factor behind the declining village poverty rate is the increase in the farmer exchange rate (NTP) as one of the keys.
+The NTP figure in March 2025 reached 123.72, higher than the last time the poverty figure was released, namely the NTP in September 2024, which was 120.30.
+This means that the selling price of agricultural products is higher than the production and consumption costs of farmers.
 Purchasing power increases, and poverty decreases.

-• In cities, on the other hand, the slight rise in poverty is a signal that cannot be ignored.
-While the numbers may seem small, they have a real impact on the millions of people living barely below the poverty line.
-The rise in urban poverty is driven by two major factors: rising food prices and the increase in underemployment; people who have a job, but work few hours or don't earn enough.
+• Conversely, in cities, the slightly increasing poverty rate is a signal that cannot be ignored.
+Even though the figure looks small, the impact is real for millions of people who live almost below the poverty line.
+The increase in urban poverty is triggered by two major factors: rising food prices and the increasing number of semi-unemployed; people who have jobs, but work few hours or do not earn enough.

 Read the full story here.

-From AI to Biochar, Green Technology's Path to Overcoming the Climate Crisis
+From AI to Biochar, Green Technology Approaches to Overcome the Climate Crisis

-• In the midst of the climate crisis, green technology solutions are emerging.
-Starting from artificial intelligence (AI) technology to Biochar.
+• Amidst the climate crisis, solutions are emerging through the use of green technology, ranging from artificial intelligence (AI) to Biochar.

-• The use of big data and machine learning requires a lot of energy and has an impact on increasing emissions, especially if it is not supported by clean energy.
+• The use of big data and machine learning requires enormous energy and has an impact on increasing emissions, especially if it is not supported by clean energy.

-• In addition to the use of AI, biochar technology is also emerging.
+• In addition to the use of AI, biochar technology has also emerged.
 This technology uses biomass to produce charcoal that can store carbon in the soil for hundreds of years.

 Read the full story here.

-Government Banks Funding Koperasi Merah Putih, Beware of Risks
+State-Owned Banks Fund the Merah Putih Cooperative, Beware of Risks

-• To support the success of the Merah Putih Village Cooperative (KDMP) program, the government ordered the State Bank Association (Himbara) to be involved in funding the cooperative program.
+• To support the success of the Merah Putih Village Cooperative (KDMP) program, the government has ordered the State-Owned Banks Association (Himbara) to be involved in funding this cooperative program.

-• Deputy Minister of Cooperatives and Coordinator of the Task Force for the Acceleration of KDMP Establishment, White Ferry Juliantono, explained that the initial financing of Kopdes will be channeled through a special People's Business Credit (KUR) with a ceiling of up to Rp3 billion per cooperative.
+• Deputy Minister of Cooperatives and Coordinator of the Daily Executive Chair of the Task Force for the Acceleration of KDMP Establishment, Putih Ferry Juliantono, explained that the initial financing for Kopdes will be channeled through a special People's Business Credit (KUR) with a ceiling of up to IDR 3 billion per cooperative.

 • The interest rate charged is 6%, with a tenor of 6 years for working capital and 10 years for investment.
-The government also proposes a grace period of 6 months to allow room for cooperative adaptation in the early stages of operations.
+The government is also proposing a grace period of 6 months to provide cooperatives with room to adapt in the early stages of operation.

-• "The PMK (Minister of Finance Regulation) is being finalized at the Ministry of Finance.
-Then we completed the technical guidelines for the operationalization of village pharmacies or village clinics.
-In the near future, the Minister of Energy and Mineral Resources Regulation related to the distribution of 3 Kg LPG gas will also be issued soon," Ferry said in a press statement on July 15.
+• "The PMK (Minister of Finance Regulation) is currently being finalized at the Ministry of Finance.
+Then, we just completed the technical instructions for the operationalization of village pharmacies or village clinics.
+In the near future, the Minister of Energy and Mineral Resources Regulation regarding the distribution of 3 Kg LPG gas will also be issued soon," said Ferry in his press statement, July 15.

-• For this reason, as part of Himbara, Bank Mandiri plays an active role in assisting cooperatives designated as KDKMP launch points throughout Indonesia.
-In these cooperatives, Bank Mandiri has also prepared digital financial services such as Mandiri Agent and QRIS, as well as ensuring the readiness of physical service infrastructure.
+• To that end, as part of Himbara, Bank Mandiri is actively involved in assisting cooperatives designated as KDKMP launch points spread throughout Indonesia.
+At these cooperatives, Bank Mandiri has also prepared digital financial services such as Mandiri Agen and QRIS, and ensured the readiness of service infrastructure physically.

-• BRI President Director Hery Gunardi said that the launch of KDMP by President Prabowo is an important momentum in building an inclusive and sustainable populist economic foundation.
-One of the concrete manifestations of BRI's commitment in providing easy access to financial services for rural communities is through the presence of AgenBRILink which is integrated with cooperatives.
+• President Director of BRI Hery Gunardi conveyed that the launch of KDMP by President Prabowo is an important momentum in building a foundation for an inclusive and sustainable people's economy.
+One of the real forms of BRI's commitment in providing convenience in accessing financial services for rural communities is through the presence of AgenBRILink which is integrated with cooperatives.

 Read the full story here.